 (see videos on the YouTube channel Feigl300)

 300 is a 24 hour experimental video film in the making.
-It consists of a body of about 300 live performances.
+It consists of a body of about 300 live performances – mostly studio work, sometimes presented infront of audiences but always performed for the camera.
 Each single performance lasts 300 seconds - five minutes.
 The performances included in 300 cover various and very different types of performance such as artistic, social, sculptural/iconographic, ethnological among others.

 300 approaches the question "What is performance?" from the perspective of a performance artist.
-It confronts the massivly increasing use of the word "performance" for and within a parallely increasing number of contexts and areas of knowledge, information and life.
-"Performance" appears increasingly as a valid description of ones behaviour and acting in more and more areas and situations generally referred to as every day life – in other words that what commonly is realised as reality.
-Life is becoming a series of performances!
-But is actually everything performance?
-If so is that a fact to be welcomed – or to be fought?
-High times to have a specialist answering the question "What is performance?"!
+It confronts the massively increasing use of the word "performance" for and within a parallely increasing number of contexts and areas of knowledge, information and life.
+"Performance" appears more and more as a a valid description of ones behaviour and acting, in more and more areas and situations generally referred to as life – in other words that what commonly is perceived as reality.
+Is life becoming a series of performances?
+Is actually everything performance?
+If so is that a fact to be welcomed – or to be opposed?

 a performance series by Florian Feigl and Joern J. Burmester